Cavity Dental Filling

 Others

-- Ceramics fillings: these are often made of porcelain and are more abrasive and stain-resistant than the composite fillings.
-Generally, ceramic fillings can cost as much as gold fillings and last longer than 15 years.
+- Ceramics fillings: these are often made of porcelain and are more abrasive and stain-resistant than composite fillings.
+Generally, ceramic fillings can cost as much as gold and last longer than 15 years.

 Dental Fillings Procedures